10 Best Novel Writing Software Online in 2022 | Reviews and Pricing

 You can create note cards for characters, scenes, settings – anything really.
 The cork board is extremely versatile and will suit the needs of almost everyone in one way or another.

-Scrivener allows you to set goals and targets for your novel.
+Scrivener allows you to set goals and targets for writing your novel.

 This is a great motivator for those who struggle with writer’s block or procrastination.
 There are two types of goals you can create with Scrivener: